nixworks/public/news/2011/02/24/README.md

 ##### Saudi Arabia
 ### [A Saudi Arabian student is arrested in Texas for allegedly planning a terrorist attack against the Dallas home of former President of the United States George W. Bush as a target as well as New York City and dams in California and Colorado. ](/news/2011/02/24/a-saudi-arabian-student-is-arrested-in-texas-for-allegedly-planning-a-terrorist-attack-against-the-dallas-home-of-former-president-of-the-un.md)
-_Context: California, Dallas, George W. Bush, Saudi Arabia, Texas, U.S. President, Colorado_
+_Context: California, Dallas, U.S. President, Colorado, Saudi Arabia, George W. Bush, Texas_

 ##### Julian Assange
 ### [A British judge orders Julian Assange to be extradited to Sweden but the WikiLeaks founder says that he will appeal. ](/news/2011/02/24/a-british-judge-orders-julian-assange-to-be-extradited-to-sweden-but-the-wikileaks-founder-says-that-he-will-appeal.md)